CHANGING THE WORLD

 SHAPING DOMESTIC POLICY

 The Biden Institute pairs the former vice president’s long-time work in domestic policy issues with UD’s strengths in public policy education and research.
-The Institute has already begun to unite and engage students, alumni, community members, academics, politicians, activists and policymakers by stimulating a bipartisan discussion of issues of national relevance.
+The Institute unites and engages students, alumni, community members, academics, politicians, activists and policymakers by stimulating a bipartisan discussion of issues of national relevance.
 Through philanthropy, we can expand student internships, practicum opportunities and global experiential learning, and deliver key lectures, conferences and speaker series featuring world leaders and experts in civic engagement and public service, providing our students with the tools and resources to lead us into tomorrow.

 BIDEN SCHOOL AND ADMINISTRATION EXPANSION

 Great schools are driven by great faculty.
 With the generosity of donors, the University’s Joseph R. Biden, Jr. School of Public Policy and Administration (Biden School) will expand its intellectual capacity by strategically hiring up to 16 new faculty members and funding up to 25 new graduate assistantships.
 With donor support, the Biden School will be globally recognized in public affairs and outstanding undergraduate and graduate programs as we carry out public and community service to improve the quality of life in Delaware, across the nation and around the world.

 ONE MISSION.
 ONE HOME.